create3000/x_ite/docs/_posts/components/Followers/PositionChaser2D.md

 PositionChaser2D generates a series of 2D position values that progressively change from initial value to destination value.

-The PositionChaser2D node belongs to the **Followers** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.2 or higher.
+The PositionChaser2D node belongs to the **Followers** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy